-We could now make a preliminary statement indicating that the glue joints survive the soldering process.
-But the conductive path needs "re-forming".
-Clearly we must convince ourselves that glue joints are going to work whatever interconnect method we use.
 We are also investigating the effect on the conductive glue joints: we have a Glue test PCB that has been attached to an aluminised 300μm glass plate (to mimic the detector) with an array of dots of the conductive glue.
 These were applied by the Manchester Group using the same adhesive and technique as proposed for detector assembly.
 The arrangement allows the resistance of the glue dots to be measured: the measurements will be repeated after the soldering operation.
-We will then try Tin-Lead ($\theta_L \sim 183$ °C), and Tin-Bismuth ($\theta_L \sim 150$ °C) solders to see any changes of the effect on the glue joints.
+We will then try Tin-Lead ( $\theta_L \sim 183^\circ$ C), and Tin-Bismuth ( $\theta_L \sim 150^\circ$ C) solders to see any changes of the effect on the glue joints.